Earl C. Haag

 Earl Carl Haag (June 24, 1929 – October 11, 2025) was an American scholar and author in the Pennsylvania German language.
 His dialect pseudonym was Der Alt Professor.
 In 2010, his contributions to the field of German-American studies were recognized by The Society for German-American Studies with the publication of "The Language and Culture of the Pennsylvania Germans: A Festschrift for Earl C. Haag," in a supplemental issue of the Yearbook of German-American Studies.

 Early life and education

-Born in New Haven, Connecticut, on June 24, 1929, Haag graduated from the University of Connecticut with a Bachelor of Arts degree in German in 1952, earned his Master of Arts from Pennsylvania State University, and subsequently advanced to doctoral studies with Pennsylvania German expert Abbott Buffington.
+Born in New Haven, Connecticut, on June 24, 1929, Haag graduated from the University of Connecticut with a Bachelor of Arts degree in German in 1952, earned his Master of Arts from Pennsylvania State University, and subsequently advanced to doctoral studies with Pennsylvania German expert Albert Buffington.
 He then also pursued additional training in 1953 and 1954 at the University of Heidelberg, in Heidelberg, Germany, where he focused his studies on Palatinate dialects.